FourthMoment/fourth-moment-docs/Writerside/topics/Running-the-risk-model-tool.md

 Note that array parameters, such as `factor_columns_industry`, are represented in comma-separated form, e.g.
 `--factor_columns_industry some_factor,other_factor,yet_another_factor`.

-For a complete list of the specific arguments that the tool takes as an input, see "API Documentation".
+For a complete list of the specific arguments that the tool takes as an input, see [](CLI-Reference.md)